kurtseifried/gsd-data-enrichment/README.md

 CVE-2000-1234,https://somevendor/path/CVE-2000-1234
 ```

 There is no header line.
 Each vendor has a unique way of presenting this data, some as a single page, some as multiple pages.
 We're focusing on single page ones for now.
 Each VENDOR will have a directory with a VENDOR shortname (e.g. debian, suse, redhat, fedora, microsoft, android).
-These directories will have a script with the VENDOR shortname and an optional SOURCENAME (some vendors have multiple overlapping sources) called "get-VENDOR-[SOURCENAME]-CVEs.sh" with an output of VENDOR-[SOURCENAME]-CVE.csv
+These directories will have a script with the VENDOR shortname and an optional SOURCENAME (some vendors have multiple overlapping sources) called "get-VENDOR-[SOURCENAME]-CVEs.sh" with an output of VENDOR-[SOURCENAME]-CVE.csv and VENDOR-[SOURCENAME]-CVE-LASTONE.csv (the previous copy of VENDOR-[SOURCENAME]-CVE.csv) and the diff of the two: VENDOR-[SOURCENAME]-CVE-CURRENT.csv

+## Updating GSD files with the CVE/URL data

 Take that CSV file and walk through it using the add-CVE-URL-CSV.sh script, check on GSD entries for the CVEs: